MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

 ## Use Visual Studio and Azure Services

 > [!NOTE]
 > With [Visual Studio 17.8](/visualstudio/releases/2022/release-notes-v17.8), we've updated the configuration process for default proxy credentials in web requests.
-To enable default proxy credentials following this update, create a new environment variable named `VS_USE_DEFAULTPROXY`, set its value to true, and restart Visual Studio.
+To enable default proxy credentials following this update, create a new environment variable named `VS_USE_DEFAULTPROXY`, set its value to `true`, and then restart Visual Studio.

 ### URLs to add to an allowlist and ports and protocols to open